sudo-dave/Sort.io/README.md

 # Sort.io--Sorting-Visualizer

 An intuitive, dynamic, and responsive web sorting visualizer app created with **React.js**.
 Using component-level styles with [styled components](https://styled-components.com/).
 Examine how innsertion, bubble, and selection sort work to get a better understanding of how sorting works.
+Generate a random array and watch the sorting start.

 ### Deployed @ https://sort-io-pi.vercel.app/